 The government has selected specific locations for collection that enable evaluation of the performance of the remote sensing instrument.
+Please contact CRSRA to obtain the list.
 The licensee collects at least the minimum selection of data and or images that demonstrate the system's capability or capabilities addressed in the Temporary conditions.
-As NOAA evaluates whether the unenhanced data is suitable for evaluating the system's licensed capabilities, NOAA recommends licensees collect with performance consistent with their finest licensed resolution parameters, for example licensees with a Tier 3 Synthetic Aperture Radar (SAR) license should use full bandwidth and longest dwell.
+As NOAA assesses whether the unenhanced data is suitable for evaluating the system's licensed capabilities, NOAA recommends licensees collect with performance consistent with their finest licensed resolution parameters, for example licensees with a Tier 3 Synthetic Aperture Radar (SAR) license should use full bandwidth and longest dwell.
 Please contact NOAA (crsra@noaa.gov) for the list of locations for collection and the instructions for use.